 NN Leven's operating result is analysed through a margin analysis, which includes the investment margin (investment performance), fees and premium-based revenues and the technical margin (underwriting performance).
-For information on underwriting and investment performance per material line of business, reference is made to the section 'Report of the Management Board- Financial development' in the 2017 Annual Report of NN Leven.
-For the underwriting performance, reference is made to QRT S.05.01.02 'Premiums, claims and expenses by line of business' and QRT S.05.02.01 'Premiums, claims and expenses by country' in the Appendix.
+For information on underwriting and investment performance per material line of business, reference is made to the section 'Report of the Management Board- Financial development' in the 2018 Annual Report of NN Leven.
+For the underwriting performance, reference is made to QRT S.05.01.02 'Premiums, claims and expenses by line of business' in the Appendix.

-Further reference is made to Note 18 'Investment income' in the 2017 Consolidated annual accounts of NN Leven for information on income and expenses arising from investments by asset class and the components of such income and expenses.
+Further reference is made to Note 18 'Investment income' in the 2018 Consolidated annual accounts of NN Leven for information on income and expenses arising from investments by asset class and the components of such income and expenses.

-Gains and losses on investments recognised directly in equity are disclosed in Note 11 'Equity'- revaluation reserve and in the Consolidated statement of comprehensive income in the 2017 Consolidated annual accounts of NN Leven.
+Gains and losses on investments recognised directly in equity are disclosed in Note 11 'Equity'- revaluation reserve and in the Consolidated statement of comprehensive income in the 2018 Consolidated annual accounts of NN Leven.

-Information on investment in securitisations is included in Note 37 'Structured entities' in the 2017 Consolidated annual accounts of NN Leven.
+Information on investment in securitisations is included in Note 37 'Structured entities' in the 2018 Consolidated annual accounts of NN Leven.
 Most of the investments in securitisations issued by third parties relate to debt instruments of structured entities regarding assetbacked securities, classified as loans.
-Further reference is made to Note 4 'Available-for-sale investments' in the 2017 Consolidated annual accounts of NN Leven for more information on these investments in structured entities.
+Further reference is made to Note 4 'Available-for-sale investments' in the 2018 Consolidated annual accounts of NN Leven for more information on these investments in structured entities.